The iMVNOx Association

 The International MVNOx Association (iMVNOx) is a member driven, global trade association where MVNOs and industry partners can come together to discuss common challenges, benefit from targeted support and, and create industry opportunities.
 Working together to drive forward the change required in order to create both immediate growth and future success of the MVNx industry worldwide.

-With over 1531 MVNOs worldwide, our members and partners have an opportunity to position MVNOs as essential to enabling our #connected future and to ensure the MVNx ecosystem is positioned as a powerful and profitable layer of the global ICT sector, for years to come.
+With over 1,531 MVNOs worldwide our members and partners have an opportunity to establish MVNOs as essential to enabling our connected future, and to ensure the MVNx ecosystem is positioned as a powerful and profitable layer of the global ICT sector for years to come.

 Our members are thought-leaders and industry innovators who see themselves as part of a bigger picture and are working together to create change that can support a healthy wholesale market worldwide.

 To unify and strengthen the MVNx community by providing targeted resources, strategic benefits, and value added services.
 Acting as a ‘voice’ for the under-represented MVNO industry by influencing regulatory investigations and market reviews worldwide.

 Working to drive change while establishing a global network of influential contacts and stakeholders across the ecosystem.

 A fair and accessible wholesale mobile telecoms market where MVNOs can thrive, increasing consumer choice, and supported by a global trade association where alliances can be forged, partnerships built, and innovation inspired.

 Access service providers